-Equation 20 calculates the maximum combined ESR the output capacitors can have to meet the output voltage ripple specification and this shows the ESR should be less than 7 m $\Omega$ .
-In this case ceramic capacitors will be used and the ESR of ceramic capacitors is typically much less than 7 m $\Omega$ .
+Equation 20 calculates the maximum combined ESR the output capacitors can have to meet the output voltage ripple specification and this shows the ESR should be less than 4 m $\Omega$ .
+In this case ceramic capacitors will be used and the combined ESR of the ceramic capacitors in parallel is much less than 4 m $\Omega$ .
 Capacitors also have limits to the amount of ripple current they can handle without producing excess heat and failing.
 An output capacitor that can support the inductor ripple current must be specified.
 Capacitor datasheets specify the RMS (Root Mean Square) value of the maximum ripple current.
-Equation 21 can be used to calculate the RMS ripple current the output capacitor, Equation 21 yields 370 mA and the ceramic capacitors used in this design will have a ripple current rating much higher than this.
+Equation 21 can be used to calculate the RMS ripple current the output capacitor needs to support.
+For this application, Equation 21 yields 660 mA and the ceramic capacitors used in this design will have a ripple current rating much higher than this.

-$$Icorms = \frac{Vout \times (Vinmax - Vout)}{\sqrt{12} \times Vinmax \times L1 \times fsw}$$ (21)
+$$Icorms = \frac{Vout \times (Vinmax - Vout)}{\sqrt{12} \times Vinmax \times L1 \times fsv}$$